If you’ve read Creative Drama Basics, maybe you’d like to try some creative drama with your students!

-Once you’ve picked a theme for a creative drama session, you may want to find relevant material to use for the various activities you’re planning.
+Once you have a theme, you’ll want to find relevant material to use for the various activities you’re planning.

-Conversely, you can use inspirational material as the basis for a creative drama session.
+Conversely, you can use some of this inspirational material as the basis for a creative drama session.

 Fairy/Folk Tales/Tall Tales and Myths